-The Trustee has registered under data protection legislation.
+The Trustee is registered under data protection legislation.

 The Trustee and your Employer, as data controllers, both have a legal obligation and a legitimate interest in processing the data held about you for the purpose of operating the Plan.
-This may include passing on data about you to third parties involved with the Plan, such as the Plan ension Plan - Level 11 Member's Guide The Citrus Pension Plan - Level 11 Member's Guide Page 11
+This may include passing on data about you to third parties involved with the Plan, such as the Plan Administrator and other advisers, which will be done in accordance with the Data Protection Act 1998.
+In addition, from time to time the Trustee may request your specific consent to the processing of certain data.